How to Test For Leaky Gut

 Food Sensitivities Testing is generally performed as a means of determining which foods a person should avoid.
 In some instances, the greatest clinical response to a Food Sensitivities Test occurs when the humoral part of the immune system is evaluated using all four levels of immunoglobulin G (IgG).
 A Food Sensitivities Test also may be used to examine the innate part of the immune system.
 The test may even involve the use of blood spot technology that measures both the delayed humoral and innate response to different foods, emulsifiers, food additives, and chemicals.

 In addition to the Intestinal Permeability Test and Food Sensitivities Test, a new evaluation is being adopted to examine individuals for leaky gut: the Zonulin Test.
 This test may be requested as part of a Food Inflammation Test (FIT) and requires a blood draw; it is available from KBMO Diagnostics.

 The Zonulin Test measures levels of the zonulin protein present in the stool or blood to indicate the presence and degree of intestinal hyperpermeability.
 Zonulin is a protein that opens the spaces between the cells of the intestinal lining.
 When an individual’s zonulin level increases, the seal (the tight junctions) between the intestinal cells deteriorates, leading to intestinal hyperpermeability, or leaky gut.

 When this happens, large protein molecules, microbes, and other intestinal contents can enter the bloodstream, resulting in immunological reactions.

 Two significant triggers of zonulin release are exposure to bacteria and gluten in the small intestine.
 Gliadin, a class of proteins found in wheat, causes zonulin levels to increase.
-It may affect the zonulin levels of people with or without diagnosed celiac disease, an autoimmune disorder in which individuals suffer small intestine damage due to gluten consumption.
+It may affect the zonulin levels in which individuals suffer small intestine damage due to gluten consumption.